Austin's Best Air-Conditioned Activities to Beat the Heat

 All the major museums in town have occasional free days, where Austin residents can go soak up some cold air and culture on the cheap.
-Any institution you’re interested in checking out will likely have a day where it offers free or reduced admission, but our favorite is the Mexic-Arte Museum, which has been exposing Austinites to Chicanx arts, culture, and literature since 1984.
+Our favorite is the Mexic-Arte Museum, which has been exposing Austinites to Chicanx arts, culture, and literature since 1984.
 There's free community admission here every Sunday, so you can explore their vast permanent collection of Mexican, Latino, and Latin American art, and check out the tail end of their exhibition celebrating the work of young Latinx artists.

 Crack open a cold one at Independence Brewing Co.

-There many wonderful tasting rooms at Austin’s many wonderful independent breweries, where you can kick back with friends and soak up the air conditioning (with a few pints of cold suds for good measure), but our favorite is the space at Independence Brewing Co.
-If the prospect of its refreshing Power & Light pale ale, or a taste of the floral and crisp special edition cucumber Berliner weisse isn’t enough of an enticement for you, the tasting room also features live music, informative tours, and themed food events throughout the summer.
+There are many wonderful tasting rooms at Austin’s many wonderful independent breweries, where you can kick back with friends and soak up the air conditioning (with a few pints of cold suds for good measure), but our favorite is the space at Independence Brewing Co.
+If the prospect of its refreshing Hazy Pale Ale, or a taste of the floral and crisp cucumber mocktail isn’t enough of an enticement for you, the tasting room also features live music, informative tours, and themed food events throughout the summer.

 Browse the shelves at BookPeople

-If you’re as much of a summer-sports-hating nerd as we are, you probably have fond summer memories of hiding out with your friends in the air-conditioned young adult section of your local bookstore, reading a book from cover to cover.
+If you’re a summer-sports-hating nerd like us, you probably have fond summer memories of hiding out in the air-conditioned young adult section of your local bookstore, reading a book from cover to cover.
 Meandering through Austin’s largest independent bookstore is a fun way to relive that experience, and with an excellent cafe on-site selling iced coffee and pastries, you can easily while away an afternoon deciding on your next beach read.
-If you’re lucky enough to be there on a day where it's hosting a reading, which bring big name authors to town and are always crowded with Austin literati, it’s worth sticking around.
+If you’re lucky enough to be there on a day where it's hosting a reading, which brings big name authors to town and is always crowded with Austin literati, it’s worth sticking around.

 Be a non-sweaty art critic at grayDUCK

-Austin is better known for its music scene than visual arts culture, but with more and more noteworthy galleries opening across the east side and beyond, that’s starting to change. grayDUCK, which has been presenting the work of up-and-coming Austin artists since 2010, is a great place to start your exploration, especially since its cute bungalow of a gallery is air-conditioned -- the porch is also equipped with a wall of refreshing misters, where you can cool down with friends and discuss the amazing work you just saw before you braving the heat on Cesar Chavez.
+Austin is better known for its music scene than visual arts culture, but with the influx of noteworthy galleries opening across the east side and beyond, that’s all changed. grayDUCK, which has been presenting the work of up-and-coming Austin artists since 2010, is a great place to start your exploration, especially since its cute bungalow of a gallery is air-conditioned—the porch is also equipped with a wall of refreshing misters, where you can cool down with friends and discuss the amazing work you just saw before you brave the heat on Cesar Chavez.

 Have a blast from the past at Blazer Tag

-Laser tag's a great way to pass a few cool, dark, and totally sun-free hours during the summer, and if you’re a laser tag fan living in Austin, you already know about Blazer Tag Adventure Center; if not, now’s a great time to check out that weird UFO-festooned building you always see from the freeway.
-There's a full menu of arcade snack classics to refuel you between matches, the private party rooms are BYOB, and Blazer Tag's open 'til midnight on the weekends, which means you've basically got the entire "sun avoidance" package here.
+Laser tag is a great way to pass a few cool, dark, and totally sun-free hours during the summer, and if you’re a laser tag fan living in Austin, you already know about Blazer Tag Adventure Center.
+If not, now’s a great time to check out that weird UFO-festooned building you always see from the freeway.
+There's a full menu of arcade snack classics to refuel you between matches, the private party rooms are BYOB, and Blazer Tag's open till late all week, which means you've basically got the entire "sun avoidance" package here.

 Reach new heights at the Austin Bouldering Project

-If you’re friends with any alt-fitness types, you’ve been hearing a lot about bouldering lately -- why not try it out for yourself?
-The hyper-trendy Austin Bouldering Project offers free passes for member’s friends, so you can get in a workout on the cheap, working up a sweat in the pleasantly cool room (which claims to be the largest bouldering gym in America).
-Afterward, thank your friend with a walk around the corner to buy them a few pints at Hops and Grain, which opened just a few months ago and has already earned a reputation for making well-crafted, eminently drinkable beers.
+If you’re friends with any alt-fitness types, you’ll have been hearing a lot about bouldering, so why not try it out for yourself?
+The hyper-trendy Austin Bouldering Project offers free passes for member’s friends, so you can get in a workout on the cheap, working up a sweat in the pleasantly cool room that claims to be one of the largest bouldering gyms in America.
+Afterward, thank your friend with a walk around the corner to buy them a few pints at Hops and Grain, renowned for making well-crafted, eminently drinkable beers.